 We compute the stiffness and mass matrices in a similar way.
 We first initialize the bilinear forms as concepts::BilinearForm

-The first one represents the bilinear form that is the variational representation of the Laplace operator and the second concepts::BilinearForm
+The first one represents the bilinear form concepts::BilinearForm

 Now we build the matrices using a concepts::SparseMatrix